Zero-1729/rocket/docs/Grammar.md

 > **Notation notes**

-*Capaitalization indicates terminals that are single lexemes of a vary type*
+*Capaitalization indicates terminals that are single lexemes of varying types*

 + `→`       :- operand for production declaration. `production` (left) & `ddefinition` (RIGHT)
 + `...`     :- signifies a range